kni-labs/rrssb/README.md

 - Buttons will automatically fill to the size of the ul `rrssb-buttons`.
 - Only copy the `li`s of the buttons you want.
 - Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
+- Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
+A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).

 3) Link to the .js file at the bottom of your page: